-Welcome to the New England Water Science Center web page.
-This is your direct link to water-resource information on New England's rivers and streams, groundwater, water quality, and biology.
-Data collection and interpretive studies are done by the Center to support multi-state water-resource infrastructure and management needs and are part of the USGS science strategy to address the water-resource priorities of the nation and global trends in:
+New England Water Science Center website provides information on New England's rivers and streams, groundwater, water quality, and biology.
+Data collection and interpretive studies done by the Center are part of the U.S. Geological Survey (USGS) science strategy to address the water resource priorities of the Nation in:

 - Ecosystem status and change